 Capers are rich in calcium, magnesium, fiber, and vitamin C. This herb has anti-inflammatory properties and may help control diabetes.

 Use: chicken dishes, salads, and roasted vegetables.

-Caraway seeds are really the fruit of a biennial plant similar to Carrots grown in Europe, Asia, and Northern Africa.
+This spice is the fruit of a biennial plant similar to carrots grown in Europe, Asia, and Northern Africa.

 It helps the digestive system by stimulating gastric juices and improves overall appetite.
 Lastly, Caraway seeds help improve the circulation of blood.

 Use: Salads, soups, stews, baked goods, and bread,